 I was in Paris for the 2007 Reveillon, as the French call New Year’s eve.
-It was a typical winter in Paris, cold and grey, with an occasional light rain, but the city was all dressed up for the holidays, and full of people from every corner of the world.
+It was a typical winter in Paris, cold and grey with an occasional light rain, but the city was all dressed up for the holidays, and full of people from every corner of the world.
 The streets of Paris always remind me of the time I worked at the United Nations in New York – all languages represented, no matter where you go.

-In Paris we get used to tourists, no matter what time of year we visit it.
+In Paris we get used to tourists at any time of year.
 But this time I noticed newcomers to the scene: Chinese, Russians and Eastern Europeans, people who until recently could not travel, due to political restrictions in their countries.
 They are catching up quickly, for sure, and more and more Paris is the place the whole world meets to celebrate.

 On the magazines stands around town publications brought covers with president Sarkozy and his new girlfriend, Carla Bruni, an Italian ex-model well known in France.
 She seems to be much younger than the recently divorced Sarkozy, but this being France no one seems to care.
 As for Cecilia Sarkozy, the president’s ex-wife, no news and no magazine cover, which is probably just the way she likes it – she is said to be too private for the kind of attention a first-lady of France attracts.